1BC4Resilience/HOpE/README.md

+Features:
+provides taster menu to highlight different opportunities and then steers users off to relevant sites for follow-up user generated

+Base:
+shuttle.js
+little bit of html & css from Microsoft Dynamics 365 for hidden Intro section

 New features to potentially add:
    1) intro for users (maybe like pull down section at the top of Dynamics 365)